 Washington, D.C., has the highest rate of drug use and addiction of any state in the country, according to a WalletHub study released Monday.

 Drug addiction has become an epidemic in the U.S., claiming the lives of more than 60,000 Americans in 2016 — more than during the Vietnam War.
+It is high time people get in detox treatment programs such as the one offered at the Delray Beach rehab.
 The eastern U.S. has been hardest hit, with state and federal lawmakers scrambling for a solution.
 Some have proposed legal “injection sites” where addicts can shoot heroin safely to cut down on overdose deaths.